pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

 - [The current version of MAAS](#heading--current-maas-release-notes)
 - [Other MAAS versions](#heading--other-maas-versions) -->

-<a href="#heading--3-3-0-maas-release-notes"><h2 id="heading--3-3-0-maas-release-notes">MAAS 3.3 release notes</h2></a>
+<a href="#heading--3-3-0-Beta-1-maas-release-notes"><h2 id="heading--3-3-0-Beta-1-maas-release-notes">MAAS 3.3 Beta 1 release notes</h2></a>

-We are happy to announce that MAAS 3.3 has been released, with concerted efforts to improve MAAS on multiple fronts.
+We are happy to announce that MAAS 3.3 Beta 1 has been released, with concerted efforts to improve MAAS on multiple fronts.
 New features include:

 - [Ansible playbooks for HA MAAS, PostgreSQL, and other MAAS configurations](#heading--ansible-playbooks)
 <!-- - [Integration of Vault for credential storage](#heading--vault-integration) -->